ozkary/ozkary.github.io/_posts/2023/2023-06-17-data-engineering-process-fundamentals-data-warehouse-transformation-exercise.md

 ### Data Transformation

-## How to Run It

-<!--END-->
+The data transformation phase is a critical stage in a data warehouse project.
+This phase involves several key steps, including data extraction, cleaning, loading, data type casting, use naming conventions, and implementing incremental loads to continuously insert the new information since the last update via batch processes.

+For our transformation services, we follow these specifications:

+- Use the staging models to build the physical models
+  - Map all the columns to our naming conventions, lowercase and underline between words
+  - Create the station dimension table (dim_station) from the stg_station model
+    - Add incremental strategy for ongoing new data
+  - Create the booth dimension table (dim_booth) from the stg_booth model
+    - Add incremental strategy for ongoing new data
+    - Use the station_name to get the foreign key, station_id
+    - Cluster the table by station_id
+  - Create the fact table (fact_turnstile) from the stg_turnstile model
+    - Add incremental strategy for ongoing new data
+    - Partition the table by created_dt and use day granularity
+    - Cluster the table by station_id
+    - Join on dimension tables to use id references instead of text
+- Remove rows with null values for the required fields
+  - Station, CA, UNIT, SCP, DATE, TIME
+- Cast columns to the correct data types
+  - created
+- Continuously run all the model with an incremental strategy to append new records

-## Database Tuning
+#### Database Tuning

 Database tuning involves making adjustments to the database system itself to optimize query execution and overall system performance.
 It includes actions like creating appropriate indexes on key columns, setting up partitioning for large tables, optimizing the database cache, and fine-tuning query plans generated by the query optimizer.
 The aim is to make the database engine run queries efficiently and reduce the query execution time.

-### Incremental Models
+#### Incremental Models

-In dbt (data build tool), an incremental model is a technique used to update a data warehouse's tables incrementally rather than performing a full reload of the data each time.
+In dbt, an incremental model is a technique used to update a data warehouse's tables incrementally rather than performing a full reload of the data each time.
 This approach is particularly useful when dealing with large datasets and when the source data has frequent updates or inserts.
 Incremental models help optimize data processing and reduce the amount of data that needs to be processed during each run, resulting in faster data updates.

-Here's how an incremental model works against a database like SQL Server:

-Initial Full Load: When you create a dbt incremental model for a table, the first step is to perform an initial full load of the data.
-This involves extracting all the data from the source and loading it into the destination table in the data warehouse.
-This initial load establishes a baseline for the table.

-Timestamp or Incremental Column: In order to perform incremental updates, you need a column in the table that can act as a timestamp or an incremental marker.
-This column keeps track of when the data was last updated or inserted.
-It can be a timestamp field (e.g., "created_at" or "updated_at") or an incremental ID field.

-Identifying Changed or New Data: During subsequent runs of the incremental model, dbt queries the source database to identify rows that have been updated or inserted since the last run.
-It does this by comparing the timestamp or incremental column value in the source data with the corresponding values in the destination table.

-Updating Changed Data: After identifying the changed or new data, dbt applies updates to the destination table in the data warehouse.
-It can use a combination of SQL statements, such as "UPDATE" and "INSERT," to modify the existing records and add new records accordingly.

-Dealing with Deletes: Depending on the database and use case, dbt may handle deleted records in different ways.
-Some databases may support soft deletes, where a flag is set to indicate the record has been deleted.
-In other cases, dbt may need to execute a "DELETE" operation explicitly to remove records from the destination table.

-Maintaining Consistency: During the incremental process, dbt ensures that the data in the destination table remains consistent with the source data, accounting for any changes or additions.

-The incremental model is particularly powerful in scenarios where data changes frequently, as it significantly reduces the time and resources required to update the data warehouse.
-However, it's essential to design the incremental process carefully, taking into account the characteristics of the data and the database to ensure data integrity and accuracy.
+## Review the Code

+With clear specifications about how to build the models and our transformation, we can now look at the code and see how that is done.
+Use Visual Studio code or a similar tool to edit this project.

+<p>👉 <a href="https://github.com/ozkary/data-engineering-mta-turnstile/tree/main/Step4-Data-Warehouse" target="_datawarehouse">Clone this repo or copy the files from this folder, dbt and sql
+</a></p>

+###

+## How to Run It

+<!--END-->

+#### Incremental Models

 ## Data Quality and Governance: